Zamatica/ItemRarity/README.md

 With these options selected the rarity is the max between the GE and HA prices of an item.

 ### Colors and Prices
-All colors can be changed to fit personal taste.
+All colors can be changed to fit personal tastes.
 The price an item value must be above to be a rarity can also be changed.

 ![](https://i.imgur.com/272Wq4R.png)